mastechdom/Azure-vm-update-management/README.md

 * **UM-CleanUp-Schedules**: Must be schedule (at least) daily.
 It removes Update Management schedules for VM machines that not longer have the `POLICY_UPDATE` tag

 ## Prerequisites
-  - Azure account
+  - Create an Azure account
   - install Azure cli
   - install bicep
-  - install terraform

 Automation Account must have the following modules installed:
 * Az.ResourceGraph, >= 0.11.0
 * Az.ConnectedMachine >= 0.2.0